Sinkmanu/SLAE/Assignment5/README.md

-# Assignment #5: Analyse different shellcodes from metasploit
+# Assignment #5: Metasploit Shellcode Analysis

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: